JSRuthe/BU_methane_model/README.md

-# BU_methane_model
+# BASE model
-A repo for the methane model Matlab code
+A repo for the methane model BASE (Bottom-up Analyzer for Source Emissions):

 1. To run the model for a specific list of basins, go to 'Inputs' and fill file 'New_Paper.csv' with AAPG province codes and names of the basins.